Virginia Falls: The Best Waterfall In Glacier National Park

 Baring Falls, located within the gorge, is another one of the most beautiful waterfalls in the area.
 This powerful waterfall is an incredible place to take photos and relax for a bit.

 Sunrift gorge is also home to a variety of other scenic attractions, making it the perfect spot for a day trip or weekend getaway.
+In our experience, a quick stroll on the Sunrift Gorge Trail (about 0.4 miles round trip) offers a different perspective of the same canyon walls and you’ll likely encounter marmots sunning themselves on the rock ledges.

 Sun Point Picnic Area

 Sun Point is another place that should be stopped at along Going to the Sun Road.
+We usually start there for an easy, accessible break and a peek at the lake from a higher overlook.

 Second, Sun Point is a great place to take a hike.
 There are several trails that wind through the woods, providing opportunities to see wildlife and experience the beauty of nature.
+For a short, flat option, the Sun Point Trail to the shoreline is about 0.6 miles round trip with a few benches along the way for a snack break.

 So if you’re looking for a great picnic spot in Glacier National Park, be sure to add Sun Point to your list!
+We recommend arriving before 9 am to secure a parking spot and avoid the late-morning crowd.

 St. Mary Falls Shuttling Service Has You Covered For Your Traveling Needs